allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 Logged messages should have a priority: some of them are more important than others.
 As such, you should always remember to log them at the appropriate level.
 You don’t want to have a low level message like ’Query executed successfully’ reported on INFO level.
-Logging lots of unimportant messages on a high logging level (INFO, WARN or even ERROR) can in fact affect the performance of the application (depending on the amount of logs and a few other conditions).
+Logging lots of unimportant messages on a high logging level (INFO, WARN or even ERROR) may
+decrease performance of the application (depending on the amount of logs and a few other conditions).

 ### Named loggers